ufdsat/CHORES-Analyses/README.md

 * random

 ## Run the Models
- The repository two python files run.py and run_mets.py to run classification and regressiont task respectively.
+ The repository has two python files run.py and run_mets.py to run classification and regressiont task respectively.
   ### For classification
   Instatiate the class ```ActivityRecognition``` from run.py.
-The '''__init__''' method of class takes the task argument and whether to learned neural network weights.
+The '''__init__''' method of class takes the task argument and whether to save learned neural network weights.
 Task can only be one of the three 'sedentary','locomotion','lifestyle'.

   ```
   from run import ActivityRecogniton